unit-mesh/autodev-workbench/README.md

 ![](docs/arch-en.svg)

-AutoDev Work provides a unified platform for development teams to:
+AutoDev Workbench provides a unified platform for development teams to:

 - **AI-Powered Development**: Leverage advanced AI tools and models to assist in coding, debugging, and problem-solving
 - **Knowledge Management**: Centralize and organize development knowledge, patterns, and best practices